MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/connected-field-service-overview.md

 ms.custom:
   - dyn365-fieldservice
 ---
-# Build your own Connected Field Service (IoT) solution
+# Quickstart: Build your own Connected Field Service (IoT) solution

-This article provides an overview how to get started integrating IoT data with Dynamics 365 for Field Service to build your own Connected Field Service solution.
+This quick start shows you how to get started with integrating IoT data with Dynamics 365 for Field Service to build your own Connected Field Service solution.

 ## What is Connected Field Service?
 The Connected Field Service solution harnesses data from an IoT platform into the Dynamics 365 for Field Service app to help organizations proactively detect, troubleshoot, and resolve issues remotely, dispatching a technician only when necessary.
 This enables you to shift from costly scheduled maintenance plans to just-in-time predictive maintenance.